tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/notificationhubs/common-concepts.md

 SharedAccessSignature sig=<signature-string>&se=<expiry>&skn=<keyName>&sr=<URL-encoded-resourceURI>
 ```

-Note that the token refers to a keyName (to send notifications, you usually use the **DefaultFullSharedAccessSignature** property that is created automatically on all notification hubs).
+The token refers to a keyName (to send notifications, you usually use the **DefaultFullSharedAccessSignature** property that is created automatically on all notification hubs).

 The signature for the SAS token is computed using the HMAC-SHA256 of a string-to-sign value with the **PrimaryKey** property of an authorization rule.
 The string-to-sign value consists of a resource URI and an expiry, formatted as follows:

     StringToSign = <resourceURI> + "\n" + expiry;

-Note that you should use the un-encoded resource URI for this operation.
+Use the unencoded resource URI for this operation.
 The resource URI is the full URI of the Service Bus resource to which access is claimed.
 The form is as follows:

     http://<namespace>.servicebus.windows.net/<hubName>